Murder of Andreen McDonald: Custody battle over daughter

 Andre McDonald's parents sought custody of their granddaughter, arguing that they were fit and capable of providing a stable environment.
 However, Andreen McDonald's mother, who lived in Jamaica, contended that her daughter would have wanted her granddaughter to be raised by her family.
 She argued that Andre's family, given their connection to her daughter's killer, was not a suitable environment for the child.

 After a drawn-out legal battle, the court ultimately sided with Andreen McDonald's mother, granting her custody of the child.
 The decision was heavily influenced by the court's consideration of the child's best interests and the connection she had with her maternal grandmother.

 Wrongful death lawsuit

 In addition to the custody battle, Andreen McDonald's family pursued a civil lawsuit against Andre McDonald for her wrongful death.
-In 2023, the courts awarded Andreen's estate a staggering $210 million in damages, holding Andre McDonald responsible for the loss and suffering he caused.
+In March 2024, a San Antonio civil jury awarded Andreen's family $210 million in a wrongful death lawsuit against Andre McDonald.
+His criminal appeal was denied in August 2024.